 either side of the apse entrance.
 The apse retains something of the

-The second altar on the right has a 1509 Nativity by Cima da
+The second altar on the right has a 1509 Adoration of the

-Conegliano, which is one of his best, with the figures not looking made of
+Conegliano (see below right) which is one of his best, with the figures not looking

-plastic, as they so often do.
+like plastic shop dummies, as his so often do.
 It's also unusual in including Tobias and

 right is the only one decorated up into the dome above, with a sparkling